xvoidsx/glyyph/README.md

 `npm install -g live-server`

-Now, you can run glyyph like this - ensure in the `/glyyph` folder, and start the webserver to serve glyyph.
+Now, you can run glyyph like this - ensure you're in the `/glyyph` folder, and start the webserver to serve glyyph.
 It will open it in your default browser, pointing to `http://127.0.0.1:8080`.

 `live-server index.html`